-- (a) Interest income from affiliated companies was earned, at prevailing market rates, primarily from cash deposits placed with an affiliated bank and cash collateral placed with affiliated companies. - (b) The deposit from an affiliated customer is a time deposit, which is unsecured and interestbearing at prevailing market rates. - (c) The Company has unsecured term loans payable to the ultimate parent company and an affiliated company, which bear interest at prevailing market rates. - (d) Service fee income from an affiliated company represents charging of expenses, some of which with mark up, incurred by the Company for engaging in OTC derivative activities in cooperation with the affiliated companies. - (e) Service fee expense represents the allocation of costs from an affiliated company in relation to the support services provided to the Company. - (f) Employee compensation and benefits are presented net of recharges to and from affiliated companies for secondment arrangements between the Company and the affiliated companies. - (g) The Company deposits excess cash with an affiliated bank under normal commercial terms. - (h) Derivative assets and liabilities with affiliated companies arise from transactions that the Company entered into with affiliated companies in the normal course of business. - (i) Amounts due from affiliated companies primarily comprise service charges receivable and cash collateral receivable. - (j) Amounts due to the ultimate parent company primarily comprise chargeback of share-based awards payable.
-Amounts due to affiliated companies include cash collateral payable. - (k) Key management compensation includes salaries, bonuses and other emoluments (including benefits-in-kind) computed based on the cost incurred by the Company, together with the value of any awards of shares in the ultimate holding company delivered during the year.
+- (a) Interest income from affiliated companies was earned, at prevailing market rates, primarily from cash deposits placed with an affiliated bank and cash collateral placed with an affiliated company. - (b) The deposit from an affiliated customer is a time deposit, which is unsecured and interest-bearing at prevailing market rates. - (c) The Company has unsecured term loans payable to the ultimate parent company and an affiliated company, which bear interest at prevailing market rates. - (d) Service fee income from an affiliated company represents charging of expenses, some of which with mark up, incurred by the Company for engaging in OTC derivative activities in cooperation with the affiliated companies. - (e) Employee compensation and benefits are presented net of recharges to and from affiliated companies for secondment arrangements between the Company and the affiliated companies. - (f) Service fee expense represents the allocation of costs from an affiliated company in relation to the support services provided to the Company. - (g) The Company deposits excess cash with an affiliated bank under normal commercial terms. - (h) Derivative assets and liabilities with affiliated companies arise from transactions that the Company entered into with affiliated companies in the normal course of business. - (i) Amounts due from affiliated companies primarily comprise interest, service charges, and cash collateral receivables.
+Service charges receivables are unsecured and interest-free.
+Cash collateral receivable is interest-bearing at prevailing market rates. - (j) Amounts due to the ultimate parent company primarily comprise chargeback of share-based awards payable, which is unsecured and interest-free.
+Amounts due to affiliated companies include cash collateral payable, which is interest-bearing at prevailing market rates. - (k) Key management compensation includes salaries, bonuses and other emoluments (including benefitsin-kind) computed based on the cost incurred by the Company, together with the value of any awards of shares in the ultimate holding company delivered during the year.
 The Company regards its key management to be those persons who are responsible for oversight of the Company's strategy or activities and / or those of the Company's material business lines.

-2021 2020

-Key management compensation US\$'000 US\$'000
+Key management compensation 2022 US\$'000 2021 US\$'000

-Salaries and bonuses 268 377
+Salaries and bonuses 234 268

-Employee incentive plans 71 211
+Employee incentive plans 53 71

-Others (non-cash benefits) - -
+287 339